 We unashamedly believe that all our students can achieve academically.
 Being successful in their subjects unlocks doors for future progress.
 We work hard to prepare them to compete alongside their peers when applying and interviewing for further education places, apprenticeships or employment.
-Work experience is a feature of the year 10 and 11 provision and consist of long term placements which give students time to develop their skills and grow more confident in the 'real world'.
+Work experience is a feature of the year 10 and 11 provision and consists of long term placements one day-a-week, which gives students time to develop their skills and grow more confident in the 'real world'.

 A key feature of Meadowbrook College is our strong commitment to the adoption of Restorative Principles and Practice.
 These underpin all aspects of our community, supporting positive behaviour and relationships and underpinning quality teaching and learning.